ELELAB/PDBminer/README.md

 ```
-The name of the input file should be specified in the config.yaml file.
+The name of the input file should be specified in the commandline.

 ## Running the Program
-Once the config.yaml has been updated and the dependencies installed, the program can be run from the terminal:

 ```
-$ snakemake --cores X
+$ PDBminer -i [input file name] -n [cores]
 ```
+See example directory.

 ## The Output
+The output is found in the directory "results".
 For each uniprot id in the input file, a directory is created.
 After a successful run, this directory will contain the following:

 * {unipot_id}_input.csv, the input